We've broken down the mortgage jargon to give you an insight into the different types of mortgages available to you.

 What tenants are acceptable?

-Some lenders will not lend to landlords who have Department of Work and Pensions (formerly DSS) tenants or students because the risk is different and generally higher, bear this in mind when you are researching the availability of mortgages.
+In general terms, acceptable tenants are employed persons, couples, and families.
+Some lenders will not lend to landlords who have Department of Work and Pensions tenants or students because the risk can be different.
+Bear this in mind when you are researching the availability of mortgages.

 How do I find a tenant?

-Most lettings agencies offer a service to find tenants.
-They will advertise your property, conduct viewings and undertake referencing of prospective tenants.
-Once the contracts are signed, you can take over management of the tenancy, or you can sometimes pay a letting agent to also do this for you.
-If you ask an agent to manage your property, they should be a member of ARLA (Association of Residential Letting Agents).
+Once the contracts are signed, you can take over management of the tenancy, or you can sometimes pay a letting agent to do this for you.
+You will normally pay 10 to 15% of your gross rental income to a letting agent to manage your property.
+If you ask an agent to manage your property, make sure they are a member of ARLA (Association of Residential Letting Agents).

 Which properties are acceptable for letting?

-- If the property is a flat, is it freehold or ex-local authority – this may restrict your choice of lenders.
+If the property is a flat, is it freehold or ex-local authority?
+This may restrict your choice of lenders.

-- Multi-occupancy properties – these properties are typically let to students and not every lender accepts this.
+If the property is a home of multiple occupancy (HMO) – these properties are typically let to students and not every lender accepts this.

 What are the tax implications?